 From Norway to Germany, down to Italy and all the way to incredible Romania, one thing is for sure – Europe has an abundance of scenic roads!

 Whether you prefer to travel by car or go on an exciting motorcycle tour, check out this list of incredibly scenic drives in Europe that you should consider for your next road trip:

 Officially known as DN7C, Transfagarasan is a mountain road crossing the Fagaras Mountains and linking Wallachia to Transylvania.

 The road was constructed between 1970 and 1974, during a communist time and as a direct “competition” to the beautiful Transalpina, Romania’s highest road.

 It’s highly advisable to visit during the summer months.
-This is because due to the high elevation, it is usually closed until June 30.
-You may want to avoid the weekends as the area is a popular day trip for those living in the capital of Romania, Bucharest.
+Due to its high elevation, the road is usually closed until June 30.
+You may want to avoid the weekends as the area is a popular day trip for those living nearby.

-Though the route is only 60 km/37.20 miles, it can take up to half a day to drive it, including the stops as the viewpoints along the way are amazing and the amazing short hikes that can be done as side-trips.
+Though the route is only 60 km/37.20 miles, it can take up to half a day to drive it, including stops, because the viewpoints along the way are simply amazing and there’s a number of short hikes that can be done as side-trips.

 Coastal Puglia, Italy